mcu-tools/mcuboot/docs/testplan-zephyr.md

 At this time, however, the partitions are hardcoded in the Makefile targets to flash.

+Note that the script "run-tests.sh" in that directory is helpful for automating the process, and provides simple "y or n" prompts for each test case and expected result.

 ## Building and running.

 The tests are build using the various `test-*` targets in